 I’ve also not found complaints against them in terms of payout and other issues that make them an illegitimate platform.
 They provide a great way to make money overall with your idle computer if you meet the requirements.

 So, you can head there and create your account before the month slips away. 🙂

-So, it’s a great way having your idle computer make you money while away or asleep.
-The amazing thing is, you can try it for free irrespective of th country you’re in.
-You might want to try it out if you want to add it to your income streams.
+So, it’s a great way having your idle computer make you the money while away or asleep.
+The amazing thing is, you can try it for free irrespective of the country you’re in.

-However, it’s necessary for you to balance the two sides to decide for yourself whether it’s worth joining.
+One thing you want to also consider if you meet FluidStack’s criteria is balancing the two sides to decide for yourself whether it’s worth joining.